ComSSA/www.comssa.org.au/minutes/2014-08-06/index.md

   * Delan, Alex, Callum and Denial are attending
   * Next Wednesday night
-  * Facebook event will be created by Delan
+  * Delan will create the Facebook event
   * Jasmine will share the event with the AniCu Facebook group
   * Club members receive $5 off their first purchase
   * No preorders

 ### Analogue games night

-  * Week 4 Wednesday night
+  * Wednesday 2014-08-27
   * Everyone should theoretically be attending
-  * Facebook event will be created by Delan
+  * Delan will create the Facebook event

 ### LAN